 No one procedure type can account for more than 6 of the 15 total cardiovascular procedures to fulfill this requirement.
-For example, a Candidate may implant more than 6 transvenous pacemakers during the RTP, but only 6 will count toward this requirement, and additional procedures of other types will be required.
+For example, a resident may implant more than 6 transvenous pacemakers during the cardiology RTP, but only 6 will count toward this requirement, and additional procedures of other types will be required to fulfill this requirement.

-Procedures that involve multiple techniques, such as diagnostic catheterization, selective angiography, and an intervention (e.g., balloon valvuloplasty or coil embolization) will be counted in any 1 (but not more than 1) category.
-For example, a resident who performed 8 balloon valvuloplasties may count 6 of them as balloon valvuloplasties, and 2 as diagnostic catheterizations (which would represent the 8 procedures performed, 6 counted in 1 category and 2 in the second).
+Cardiovascular procedures that involve multiple techniques, such as diagnostic catheterization, selective angiography, as well as an intervention (e.g., balloon valvuloplasty or coil embolization) cannot be counted in more than 1 category or as more than 1 procedure.
+For example, a resident who performed 8 balloon valvuloplasties may count 6 of them as balloon valvuloplasties, and 2 as diagnostic catheterizations, which would represent 8 procedures performed, 6 counted in 1 category and 2 in a second category.